nginxinc/nginx-ingress-workshops/Rancher/labs/lab5/readme.md

     # Describe Tea Service
     kubectl describe svc tea-svc
     ```
-    The Service `Endpoints` should match the Server IPs in the Coffee and Tea web pages:
+    The `Service Endpoints` should match the `Server IPs` in the Coffee and Tea web pages as it Refreshes:

     ![describe coffee-svc](media/lab5_describe-coffee-svc.png)
     ![describe tea-svc](media/lab5_describe-tea-svc.png)

     Your Endpoint IPs should match the /coffee and /tea webpage `Server Address` field, and as you refresh, you should see the IPs change in round-robin fashion.

     >Your Ingress is load balancing the requests among the three pods behind each Service!

 <br/>

 ## Verify the homepage redirect works correctly

-What happens if you try just plain  http://cafe.example.com?
+What happens if you try unsecured  http://cafe.example.com?
 It should redirect you to TLS secured https://cafe.example.com/coffee.

-1. Open Chrome Developer Tools: Right Click on the wepage and select `Inspect`.
+1. Verify the Redirect - Open Chrome Developer Tools, then Right Click on the wepage and select `Inspect`.

     ![Open Chrome developer tools](media/lab5_chrome-inspect.png)